Last updated on December 24, 2025

 Reliquary Tower | Illustration by Jesper Ejsing

+You should play with lower land counts if the mana value of your spells rarely go above 3-4.
+In that case, pack lands more towards the 33-35 range.
 Just like opposing ends of a spectrum, the reasons you’d play lower land counts vs. higher ones are basically the reverse.
-Decks that rarely see the mana value of their spells go above three or four (or even five) pack lands more towards the 33 to 35 range.
-This ensures you’re going to see spells after your opening hand more than you’ll see lands.
+This gives you great odds to see spells after your opening hand more than you see lands.

 Some decks run a number of mana rocks to help their sources and don’t really care about how many lands they have.
 They have either no need for lots of mana or they have other ways to cast their spells and generate more mana.